The AI Doesn't Read Words. It Reads Numbers.

 Impact #2: Context Window

 When the context window fills up, the AI can't process anything beyond it — it forgets the older parts of your conversation.
+A bigger window means it remembers more, but the more you send, the more tokens you consume, and the more you pay.

 Impact #3: Speed

-The AI doesn't generate its entire response at once.
-It produces one token at a time, and each token feeds into the next.
+Here's something most people don't think about: the AI doesn't generate its entire response at once.
+It produces one token at a time, and each token feeds into the next:

 Every Model Has Its Own Vocabulary

 Different AI models don't share the same tokenizer.
-Each has its own vocabulary — a dictionary of tens of thousands to hundreds of thousands of word-pieces, each mapped to a unique numeric ID.
+Each has its own vocabulary — a dictionary of tens to hundreds of thousands of word-pieces, each mapped to a unique numeric ID.
+(GPT-4o uses ~200,000 entries; older GPT models used ~100,000.)
+So "smart" maps to completely different numbers depending on the model:

 "smart" = #10,119